mmarbout/Tuto_MetaTOR/README.md

 ls -l /opt/metagenomics/tp3/Tuto_MetaTOR_output/
 ```

 you can explore the different files.
-MetaTOR also generates different plot concerning the MAGs obtained and the binning of the assembly.
+MetaTOR also generates different plot / image file concerning the MAGs obtained and the binning of the assembly.

 ## 3D Analysis

-3C and MetaTOR also allow to generate contact matrices of various object (contigs, bin, MAG).
+3C data and MetaTOR also allow to generate contact matrices of various genomic object (contigs, bin, MAG, overlapping MAGs).

 the command follow the following rules: